iifl-logo

 Recognizing the pivotal role of the agrochemical industry, the Indian government has identified it as one of the top 12 sectors to attain global leadership, with a projected growth rate of 8-10% through 2025, as reported by the Federation of Indian Chambers of Commerce and Industry (FICCI).

-According to the Indian Council of Agriculture Research (ICAR), approximately 30- 35% of Indias annual crop yield is lost due to pests, weeds, and diseases.
-Agrochemicals, including crop protection products and pesticides, play a crucial role in mitigating these losses by safeguarding crops against insects, diseases, and weeds.
+Approximately 30-35% of Indias annual crop yield is lost due to pests, weeds, and diseases, as reported by the Indian Council of Agricultural Research (ICAR).
+Agrochemicals, including pesticides and fungicides, play a crucial role in mitigating these losses by protecting crops from various threats.

 However, the industry faces challenges such as stiff competition from cheap imports, particularly from China, which can impact profit margins for Indian producers.
 Moreover, global economic slowdowns and unpredictable weather patterns pose additional challenges by causing fluctuations in demand for agrochemicals.
 Despite these challenges, the Indian agrochemicals sector remains resilient, driven by innovation, strategic investments, and a favorable regulatory environment.